 - Both are economic factors that are based upon the economic changes.

 - Market makers and economists rely upon both indicators to arrive at decisions or to forecast any significant changes in the economy in the future.

 - Leading indicators give a heads up or a red flag for the economists and traders regarding a major market shift in the near future.

 - Lagging indicators serve as proof of a pattern or trend followed by the economy over a period of time.

 - Both indicators are based on the data available in the market which is collated by qualified sources.

 This has been a guide to Leading vs Lagging Indicators.
-Here we discuss the top differences between them along with infographics and comparison table.
+Here we discuss the top differences between Leading and Lagging Indicators along with infographics and comparative table.
 You may also have a look at the following articles –